-Students should submit official transcripts from all Colleges and Universities attended.
-In many instances they are required to be submitted.
+- Students should submit official transcripts from all Colleges and Universities attended.

-Students receiving financial aid or veterans benefits must have transcripts on file to receive benefits.
+- Students receiving financial aid or veterans benefits must also have transcripts on file to receive benefits.

-Certain programs require transcripts are on file before admission to the program.
+- Certain Mesa programs require that transcripts are on file before admission to the program.

 Transcripts should be submitted to the SDCCD District office:

 3375 Camino Del Rio South, Suite 100

 Hand delivered, unopened to the campus Records, room I4-102

 - To confirm that your transcripts have been received by our District's Student Transcript Office, please call 619-388-6924.

 - Once transcripts are received by SDCCD, they are ONLY reviewed for the number of transferable units and for Math and English prerequisite clearance.
 Information on prerequisite clearance.